 A sheltered harbor on the northwest quadrant of San Juan Island, Roche Harbor is a center for transportation, featuring a marina and small airport.
 In the summertime, the harbor is full of large yachts!
-At Roche Harbor, you will find a small historic hotel where Teddy Roosevelt once stayed, a small tent city of artists, historic gardens, lime kilns, a chapel overlooking the water, and a mausoleum.
+At Roche Harbor, you will find a small historic Bed and Breakfast where Teddy Roosevelt once stayed, a small tent city of artists, historic gardens, lime kilns, a chapel overlooking the water, and a mausoleum.
 This is also a great place to embark on San Juan Island kayaking tours to view the island from a different perspective.

 San Juan Vineyards